arangodb/docs/3.10/aql/operations-for.md

 The hint does not have any effect on `FOR` loops that do not use indexes, or on `FOR` loops that access indexes that do not have in-memory caches enabled.
-It also does not have an affect for queries for which an existing in-memory cache cannot be used (i.e. because the query's filter condition does not contain equality lookups for all index attributes).
+It also does not affect queries for which an existing in-memory cache cannot be used (i.e. because the query's filter condition does not contain equality lookups for all index attributes).
 It cannot be used for `FOR` operations that iterate over Views or perform graph traversals.